-In the first method (shown Figure 2b) lengths of shortest paths are only stored for k of the N states ( $k \ll N$ ).
+The first method is shown Figure 2b.
+In this case, lengths of shortest paths are only stored for k of the N states ($k \ll N$).
 We denote these k states as canonical states.
-The database is symmetric around the main diagonal (the graph is undirected) so this is equivalent to retaining only k rows (or columns) out of the full all-pairs database.
-If s is one of the canonical states then d(x, s) is available for any state x.
-A differential heuristic (DH) between arbitrary states a and b is:
+Because the database is symmetric around the main diagonal (the graph is undirected), this is equivalent to retaining only k rows (or columns) out of the full all-pairs database.
+If k is one of the canonical states then k0 is available for any state k1.
+A differential heuristic (DH) between arbitrary states k2 and k3 is